 It is the result of an educational project from Instituto Austricaco and Colegio Viena, two large schools of the country.
 It has been working for 25 years with a double purpose: a) educating new generations about the importance of Sea turtles and b) fighting the extinction of these animals by looking after eggs and making sure as many baby turtles as possible reach the sea.
 Visitors can spend the night in it for $5.

 Tortugario El Rosario

 Also known as ARCAS.
 It was born in 2001 and is located in Monterrico.
 In 2015 they were able to rescue, 14114 Olive Riddle eggs.
 Aside from 2 sea turtle rescue centers, they also have one for other endangered animals up north in Peten.

 This is the second location of ARCAS dedicated to protecting sea turtles.
 41256 were rescued by them last year.
 They also dedicate their efforts to caring for injured crocodiles and iguanas.

 Tortugario La Candelaria

-This project started in 1982 and has had a lot of trouble to take off.
+This project started in 1982 and has had a lot of trouble take off.
 Mainly because of the lack of financial support of the government.
-However they managed to find a group of local volunteers that have been working hard, but money is still tight.
+However, they managed to find a group of local volunteers that have been working hard, but money is still tight.
 If you’d like to help you can find the contact information for its director at the bottom of this article.